Rat-Man (comics): MarvelMouse

 Deboroh becomes MarvelMouse, a superhero who fights in the Arena, a brutish coliseum where the last remaining superheroes fight for the crowd's amusement.
 Their kind is dying, being replaced by the newer and more stylish manga, but MarvelMouse's determination and goodwill convince one of the last agents of the Light, only known as Teacher, to end his reclusion and train him as a proper superhero.
 The Teacher, who had mentored the First Secret Squad, helps him embrace his potential, and MarvelMouse becomes Rat-Man.

 In his last fight in the arena, Rat-Man is pitted against the Dragon, the greatest of the manga, who wants to kill him to end all superheroes.
 Just as he is defeated by him, Rat-Man realizes that his destiny is to help the nation, not to fight in the Arena.
-Before his demise, though, he is saved by the other remaining superhero, the Man With A Spider Costume.
+Before his demise he is saved by the other remaining superhero, the Man With A Spider Costume.
 With their triumph, the country remembers the superheroes and Rat-Man starts fighting crime.

 However, Janus, who is now fully under the Shadow, seeks to destroy him with the Guardian, a colossal robot built to eliminate the First Squad and abandoned after the same goal was accomplished through other means.
 When the Guardian detects a new superhero, it is sent to kill him.
-In fact, it detected the rebirth of the Teacher as Pipistrello: he had escaped the destruction of the Secret Squad and lived since then in hiding blaming himself for the failure and death of his comrades.
+In fact, it detected the rebirth of the Teacher as Pipistrello.
+Pipistrello had escaped the destruction of the Secret Squad and lived since then in hiding, blaming himself for the failure and death of his comrades.
 The Guardian kills him, but not before he leaves his legacy to Rat-Man.